This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Not as deep blacks compared to OLED

-For gaming, both technologies excel with four HDMI 2.1 ports supporting 4K at 120Hz, variable refresh rate (VRR), and auto low latency mode (ALLM).
-However, OLED's near-instantaneous response time eliminates motion blur more effectively than QLED's 2-4ms response time.
-Price positioning is similar, with 55-inch models starting around $1,300 for both brands, though OLED tends to command a slight premium at larger sizes.
+Both excel for gaming.
+You get four HDMI 2.1 ports supporting 4K at 120Hz, variable refresh rate, and auto low latency mode.
+OLED's near-instantaneous response time eliminates motion blur more effectively than QLED's 2-4ms response time though.

 Frequently Asked Questions